-Between 1868 and 1947, after the fall of feudal system (shogunate) and the establishment of a new government, Japan has become the largest Asian power thanks to the country's industrialization and militarization that has placed the Japanese in a position of sovereignty compared to the rest of the Asian continent.
+Between 1868 and 1947, after the fall of the feudal system (shogunate) and establishment of a new government, Japan became the biggest Asian power thanks to the industrialization and militarization of the country that put the Japanese in a position of sovereignty compared to the rest of the Asian continent.

-During the conflicts waged with China during the Sino-Japanese wars, the invasions of Korea, the Russo-Japanese War, World War I and the War in the Pacific Ocean, Japan achieved military success.
-However, the Imperial Japan went into decline after suffering several defeats during the Second World War which resulted in the military weakening and the defeat in the Second War, causing Japan's surrender to the Allied Forces in 1945.
+During the conflicts fought with China during the Sino-Japanese wars, the invasions of Korea, Russo-Japanese War, World War I and the War in the Pacific Ocean, Japan achieved military success.
+However, the Imperial Japan went into decline after suffering several defeats during World War II which resulted in military weakening and defeat in World War II, leading to Japan's surrender to the Allied Forces in 1945.

 Fall of the Shogunate and Meiji Restoration

-However, Japan's opening to foreign trade was not peaceful even after the end of the shogunate, as there were still political forces that opposed Japan's “westernization” and the established commercial relations with foreigners.
+However, the opening of Japan to foreign trade was not peaceful even after the end of the shogunate, as there were still political forces that opposed the “Westernization” of Japan and the commercial relations established with foreigners.

-However, over the years, Western influences on Japan's politics gave rise to the idea of militarization and nationalist ideology that influenced Japanese society until the end of World War II.
+However, as the years passed, Western influences on Japan's politics gave way to the idea of militarization and nationalist ideology that influenced Japanese society until the end of World War II.

-Before the First World War, Imperial Japan fought in two significant wars after its establishment following the Meiji Revolution.
+Prior to World War I, Imperial Japan fought two significant wars following its establishment in the wake of the Meiji Revolution.
 The first was the First Sino-Japanese War (1894 – 1895).
-The war revolved around the issue of control and influence over Korea under the rule of the Joseon Dynasty, which resulted in the victory of the Japanese.
+The war revolved around the issue of control and influence over Korea under the Joseon Dynasty, which resulted in the victory of the Japanese.

-The second was the Russo-Japanese War (1904 – 1905) fought over the dispute over control of Korean lands that resulted in another victory for the Japanese empire.
+The second was the Russo-Japanese War (1904 – 1905) fought over the control of Korean lands that resulted in another victory for the Japanese empire.

-Japan entered the First World War in 1914, taking advantage of Germany's distraction from the European War to expand its sphere of influence in China and the Pacific.
-Together with England, France and the United States, Japan managed to win the First World War.
+Japan entered World War I in 1914, taking the opportunity of Germany's distraction from the European War to expand its sphere of influence in China and the Pacific.
+Along with England, France and the United States, Japan managed to win the First World War.

 Did you like the article?
 So don't forget to comment and share with friends.
 Click here to read the second part talking about the second world war and the fall of Imperial Japan.